clindberg/data_engineering_docker/README.md

 # Docker for Data engineers

-Step : 1 Create Docker Image docker build -t dataengineer .
+1. Create Docker Image docker build -t dataengineer .
-Step : 2 docker-compose up
+2. docker-compose up

 ### Login to the airflow web UI from your browser.(http://localhost:8080/)